ibm-cloud-docs/assistant-data/index.md

 This documentation describes installed instances of {{site.data.keyword.conversationshort}}.
 For more information about using a managed instance in IBM Cloud or in Cloud Pak for Data as a Service, see [this documentation](/docs/assistant?topic=assistant-index){: external}.
 {: note}

+## Feature availability
+{: #index-available-features}

+{{site.data.keyword.conversationshort}} can be deployed as a managed cloud service or can be installed on premises.
+This documentation describes how to use the product installed on premises with {{site.data.keyword.icp4dfull}}.
+Some features that are available with {{site.data.keyword.conversationshort}} for cloud are not available with {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull}}.

+The following features are not available with {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull}}:
+- Intent recommendations
+- Actions skill
+- Third party channel support, for example, Slack, Facebook, SMS, and WhatsApp
+- Service desk support, for example, Salesforce and Zendesk
+- The new {{site.data.keyword.conversationshort}} experience.
+For more information about the new experience, see the [documentation](https://cloud.ibm.com/docs/watson-assistant){: external}.

 ## How it works
 {: #index-how-it-works}